Column Chooser field definitions

 ![]() |

 N/A | Displays the number of devices that meet the criteria shown in the row for that particular Managed software (that is, the devices are either compliant or non-compliant and do or do not require manual approval for a software update).
 Click the number to open the Device Filter Results, which is a list of the devices.
-Refer to Devices - New UI.
-From here, you can click the hostname of a device to navigate to the Software card on the Device Summary page and view additional details about software on the device.
-Refer to Software in Device Summary - New UI.
+Refer to Devices.
+From here, you can click the hostname of a device to navigate to the Software card on the device summary page and view additional details about software on the device.
+Refer to Software in Device summary.
 NOTE The Software Status column for a device may differ in the Software Management table and the Device Filter Results table.
 In the Software Management table, this column reflects the device's compliance status for a particular software application.
 In the Device Filter Results table, this column reflects the device's overall software compliance status.
 For example, the device may be compliant for the software listed in the Software Management table but non-compliant for other software. |

 Field | Sortable? | Exportable? | Note |